-- Advocate for passenger rail services for tourists and locals, connected with Auckland, Ruapehu, Marton, Palmerston North and Wellington. - > Advocate for improved public transport options that connect the community with other towns in the Rangitīkei, Ruapehu, Whanganui, Palmerston North. - > Develop a transport hub around the Taihape Train Station. - Develop active mobility pathways around town, to enable the community to use a range of active mobility methods for their main form of transport - walking, cycling, mobility scooters, e-scooters, etc.
+- > Advocate for passenger rail services for tourists and locals, connected with Auckland, Ruapehu, Marton, Palmerston North and Wellington. - > Advocate for improved public transport options that connect the community with other towns in the Rangitīkei, Ruapehu, Whanganui, Palmerston North. - > Develop a transport hub around the Taihape Train Station. - Develop active mobility pathways around town, to enable the community to use a range of active mobility methods for their main form of transport - walking, cycling, mobility scooters, e-scooters, etc.

-Rangitīkei Priority Area Key Themes Project Thriving FOR ALL 1.1 Undertake a District Plan Change for urban growth that: Rezones residential and lifestyle growth areas.
+Rangitīkei Priority Area Key Themes Project 1.1 Undertake a District Plan Change for urban growth that: Rezones residential and lifestyle growth areas.
 Identifies smaller properties on the urban fringe that could be rezoned as Residential Implements structure plans for future growth areas and undeveloped residential areas.
 Implement a planning framework to provide for medium density development that meets high quality urban design criteria throughout the whole town.
 Implements a planning framework that enables the development of a range of section sizes appropriate to the topography of the site.
 Reviews provisions to ensure they support aspirations associated with developing well-functioning communities and a diverse range of housing.
 Re-assesses the appropriate management approach for the Taihape West Slip zone.
-Communities Healthy Communities Connected HOUSING 1 1.2 Increase education and provide resources to the community and developers that identifies housing development opportunities and supports infill development throughout the urban area.
-Communities Immunities Image: Head of the second sec Work alongside community housing providers to encourage the development of housing that meets the needs of the elderly population.
-1.4 Investigate and implement upgrades to increase stormwater resilience for Taihape.
-1.5 Investigate future capacity for the Taihape wastewater treatment plant and networks and implement upgrade projects where required. ) 1.6 Investigate future capacity for the Taihape water supply and implement upgrade projects where required.
+Thriving Communities IG FOR ALL 1.2 Increase education and provide resources to the community and developers that identifies housing development opportunities and supports infill development throughout the urban area.
+Healthy Communities Connected Communities SUITABLE HOUSING FOR ALL 1.3 Work alongside community housing providers to encourage the development of housing that meets the needs of the elderly population.
+SUITA 1.4 Investigate and implement upgrades to increase stormwater resilience for Taihape.
+1.5 Investigate future capacity for the Taihape wastewater treatment plant and networks and implement upgrade projects where required.
+1.6 Investigate future capacity for the Taihape water supply and implement upgrade projects where required.
 1.7 Investigate options to encourage and incentivise infill housing and intensification.
-S 2.1 Investigate future recreation and redevelopment opportunities for the Taihape Swim Centre. ) ND 2.2 Re-assess the feasibility of all-year opening of the pool.
-(Healthy Communities ION A Y FAC 2.3 Invest in the development of a multi-purpose civic and community facility for Taihape. ) / Unique Communities RECREATION AND MMUNITY FACILIT 2 2.4 Investigate the feasibility of the development of a co- work space.
-RECREATION AND COMMUNITY FACILITIES 2.5 Support community-led development of Taihape's parks and reserves in alignment with the Parks, Open Spaces and Sporting Facilities Strategy and the Urban Design Plan for the area